munch-group/mit-ihh-pib/notebooks/20251024_ProgressReport.md

 - **Fisher's exact test:** P = 1.71×10⁻²⁴²
 - **Odds ratio:** 0.698 (X has 30% fewer signals)

-**This was unexpected but biologically important.**
+**This was unexpected but maybe biologically important.**

-### Biological Interpretation of X Depletion
+### Biological Interpretation of X Depletion (?)

-I investigated four potential explanations:
+Possible explan.:

 #### 1. Hemizygosity in Males
 - Males have only one X chromosome
 - Selection acts immediately on all X-linked alleles in males
 - Reduces extreme haplotype homozygosity patterns
-- **iHS specifically detects extended homozygosity**, which is rarer on X
+- BUT **iHS specifically detects extended homozygosity**, which is then short-lived  on X
+So: Because X-linked alleles are exposed to selection in hemizygous males, beneficial alleles fix more rapidly.
+This shortens the window during which extended haplotype homozygosity can be observed, making ongoing sweeps and thus high iHS values rarer in cross-sectional data.

 #### 2. Effective Population Size
 - Ne(X) = 3/4 × Ne(autosomes) due to 3 X copies per 4 autosomes